tejasvinu/dcgm-kafka-simulator-bench/Readme.md

-# dcgm-hpc-simulator Simulator
+# dcgm-hpc-simulator

 ## Overview

-ExaODAF Simulator is a comprehensive toolkit designed to simulate GPU metrics, handle Kafka-based data production and consumption, and analyze system throughput.
+dcgm-hpc-simulator is a comprehensive toolkit designed to simulate GPU metrics, handle Kafka-based data production and consumption, and analyze system throughput.
 It leverages NVIDIA's DCGM for GPU management and Kafka for real-time data streaming, enabling efficient monitoring and analysis of GPU performance in a clustered environment.

 ## Components